IBM-Bluemix-Docs/sap-hana/hana-about.md

 The SAP HANA on {{site.data.keyword.cloud_notm}} offerings are developed to meet the needs of the world's largest businesses.
 It's because of the scale of {{site.data.keyword.cloud_notm}} that those same offerings are available to everyone who wishes to use them.
 These offerings are true infrastructure; {{site.data.keyword.IBM_notm}} wants to provide you with the most powerful building blocks available in the cloud so that you can design and implement SAP landscapes that meet your business needs and requirements.

 You can use your servers for production, non-production, and proof-of-concept (POC) environments.
-It's important to note that virtually all SAP HANA non-production and SAP Business Warehouse environments are supported on single-node {{site.data.keyword.baremetal_short}}.
+It's important to note that virtually all SAP HANA non-production and SAP BW/4HANA environments are supported on single- and multi-node {{site.data.keyword.baremetal_short}}.

 ## {{site.data.keyword.cloud_notm}} for SAP HANA offering model
 {: #sap_hana_offering_model}

 The offering is ideal for practically all SAP HANA use case-support scenarios {{site.data.keyword.baremetal_short}} over the {{site.data.keyword.cloud_notm}} network.
 The SAP HANA on {{site.data.keyword.cloud_notm}} offering consists of {{site.data.keyword.baremetal_short}} with the Red Hat Enterprise Linux for SAP HANA 7.4 OS.

-Note that SAP Business Warehouse is supported in production on single-node SAP HANA bare metal servers.
+SAP BW/4HANA is supported in production on single- and multi-node SAP HANA-certified bare metal servers.
 The servers are available in the following configurations-512 GB, 1 TB, 2 TB, 4 TB, 6TB, 8 TB, and 12 TB.
+{: note}

 You must have a current license for the SAP HANA database if you are a bring-your-own-license customer, specifically verifying access to the SAP HANA Platform Edition media.